Tragic Ceremony

-Tragic Ceremony (Estratto dagli archivi segreti della polizia di una capitale europea - lit.
-Extracted from the Secret Police Archives of a European Capital, Trágica ceremonia en villa Alexander) is a 1972 horror film directed by Riccardo Freda (credited as Robert Hampton) and starring Camille Keaton, Tony Isbert, Máximo Valverde and Irina Demick in her final movie before her death in 2004.
+Tragic Ceremony (Estratto dagli archivi segreti della polizia di una capitale europea— Extracted from the Secret Police Archives of a European Capital; Trágica ceremonia en villa Alexander— Tragic ceremony in Villa Alexander) is a 1972 Gothic horror film directed by Riccardo Freda (Note: Credited as Robert Hampton.) and starring Camille Keaton, Tony Isbert, Máximo Valverde, and Irina Demick in her final film role.
 Its plot follows a group of young people who find themselves haunted in the hours after witnessing a black mass while lodging at a remote estate during a rainstorm.

 The film received a limited theatrical release in Italy on 20 December 1972.
 In 2004 it was restored and shown as part of the retrospective "Storia Segreta del Cinema Italiano: Italian Kings of the Bs" at the 61st Venice International Film Festival.
 The film was never dubbed in English and it's distributed worldwide by Variety Distribution.

 Plot

-After a day of sailing, a group of friends — Jane, Bill, Joe, and Fred — are traveling through the English countryside when their car runs out of gasoline.
-In the midst of a rainstorm, they come across a large estate owned by Lord and Lady Alexander, who offer to refuel their car and invite them to spend the night.
+After a day of sailing, a group of friends — Jane, Bill, Joe, and Fred — are traveling through the English countryside when their car runs out of fuel.
+In the midst of a rainstorm, they are given a small amount by a petrol station attendant and guided to a nearby side road.
+They follow it and, just as they again run out of fuel, come across a large estate owned by Lord and Lady Alexander, who offer to refuel their car and invite them to spend the night.

-Later in the evening, Jane hears music emanating from the basement, and goes to find the source.
-She uncovers a hidden chamber where the Alexanders are performing a black mass with multiple devil worshippers.
+Later in the evening, Jane hears organ music emanating from the basement and goes to find the source.
+She enters a hidden chamber where the Alexanders are performing a black mass with a group of fellow devil worshippers.
 When they realize she has infiltrated the event, they attempt to use her as a human sacrifice.
-Bill, Joe, and Sam go to find her, and begin fighting with the cultists.
+Bill, Joe, and Fred go to find her and begin fighting with the cultists.
 In a tussle, Bill stabs Lady Alexander in the stomach, killing her.
-The cultists, having lost their sacrifice, go berserk and attack each other with machetes and swords.
+The cultists, having lost their sacrifice, go berserk and attack each other with guns, machetes and swords.

-Jane, Bill, Joe, and Fred run to their car and escape the castle grounds, fleeing into the night.
-They arrive at Bill's mother's house later in the evening, but Bill's mother, angry over a missing necklace that Jane had earlier stolen, directs them to stay in a hotel.
+Jane, Bill, Joe, and Fred run to their car and escape the castle grounds, fleeing into the night and returning to the petrol station, which is now mysteriously derelict and appears to have been abandoned years earlier.
+They arrive at Bill's mother's house later in the evening, but Bill's mother, angry over a missing necklace, directs them to stay in a hotel.
 Instead, they take motorcycles to Bill's father's country house.
-On the nightly news, they watch as the massacre at the Alexanders' estate is covered by local media.
-In the news report, a broken necklace—the one Jane had stolen—as well as a guitar left behind by Bill, is noted as evidence, and it is also stated that Lady Alexander has gone missing.
-The police surmise that "hippies" may have been responsible, and liken the crime scene to the Tate murders.
+On the nightly news, they watch as the massacre at the Alexander estate is covered by local media.
+In the news report, a broken necklace — which Jane had been wearing — as well as a guitar left behind by Bill are noted as evidence, and it is also stated that Lady Alexander has gone missing.
+The police surmise that "hippies" may have been responsible and liken the crime scene to the Tate murders.